 CHA 1089-12 Catholic Bible Study Chapel for Men

-Thursdays from 6:00pm – 8:00pm at St. Peter’s Catholic Student Center.
 This chapel is for any man who is curious about Catholicism and looking for an opportunity to learn and grow in their faith.
 The group starts with community fellowship supper at 6:00pm and then breaks off into a weekly small group from 7:00pm to 8:00pm.
 Must get instructor approval.

 INSTRUCTOR APPROVAL: Erin Moniz

-CHA 1089-13 Catholic Curious Chapel / Women
+CHA 1089-13 Catholic Curious Chapel for Women

-Thursdays 6:00pm – 8:00pm at St. Peter’s Catholic Student Center.
 This chapel is for any woman who is curious about Catholicism and looking for an opportunity to learn and grow in their faith.
 The group starts with community fellowship supper at 6:00pm and then breaks off into a weekly small group from 7:00pm to 8:00pm.
 Must get instructor approval.

 INSTRUCTOR APPROVAL: Erin Moniz

-CHA 1089-14 Faith & Fellowship Chapel
+CHA 1089-14 Fireside Fellowship Chapel (Tuesdays)

 CHA 1089-15 Open Table